WillCurran/CS313-A1-Will_Curran/readme.txt

 -- Main.cpp: This file calls the Ackerman::test() function to exercise your allocator.
 You will need to add initialization and clean-up of the allocator on exit.

+-- DebugHelper.cpp: This file contains utility functions for BuddyAllocator::Debug() to call, which test the functionality of BuddyAllocator

 -- makefile : This file tells 'make' how to compile everything together.